SAMAI IDLI RECIPE

 - 1 cup Whole white urad dal

-- 1 tbsp Fenugreek seeds
+- 1 tablespoon Fenugreek seeds

-- 4 tsp Salt or to taste
+- 4 teaspoon Salt or to taste

 - Ice cold water as required. refer notes